MicrosoftDocs/mixed-reality/mixed-reality-docs/mixed-reality-capture-for-developers.md

 ### Photo/video camera access

-The photo/video camera can only be accessed by a single process at a time.
+The photo/video camera is limited to the number of processes that can access it at the same time.
 While a process is recording video or taking a photo any other process will fail to acquire the photo/video camera. (this applies to both Mixed Reality Capture and standard photo/video capture)

+With the Windows 10 April 2018 Update, this restriction does not apply if the built-in MRC camera UI is used to take a photo or a video after an app has started using the photo/video camera.
+When this happens, the resolution and framerate of the built-in MRC camera UI might be reduced from its normal values.

+With the Windows 10 October 2018 Update, this restriction does not apply to streaming MRC over Miracast.

 ### MRC access

+With the Windows 10 April 2018 Update, there is no longer a limitation around multiple apps accessing the MRC stream (however, the access to the photo/video camera still has limitations).

-An app's custom MRC recorder is mutually exclusive with system MRC (capturing photos, capturing videos, or streaming from the Windows Device Portal).
+Previous to the Windows 10 April 2018 Update, an app's custom MRC recorder was mutually exclusive with system MRC (capturing photos, capturing videos, or streaming from the Windows Device Portal).

 ## What to expect when MRC is enabled / Known Issues